Ankle Sprains in

-Ankle sprains are the most common injury by far and more than 25,000 people sprain their ankles in the U.S. every day.
-Perhaps it’s because they are so common that many people minimize ankle sprains as insignificant and they often ignore them, not seeking treatment until the injury is quite far along.
-The fact remains that each ankle sprain is different and based on the mechanics of the sprain — how it happened, which direction things twisted – the treatment, recovery time, and prognosis are different.
+Ankle sprains are common, with more than 25,000 people spraining their ankles in the U.S. every day.
+Because of this, many people consider ankle sprains insignificant and often ignore them, only seeking treatment when the injury is quite far along.
+The fact remains that each ankle sprain is different and based on the mechanics of the sprain — how it happened, which direction things twisted, etc. Due to these various aspects, the treatment, recovery time, and prognosis are different.
 If not properly evaluated early and treated, ankle sprains often develop into more serious, painful, longer-term problems like chronic ankle instability and/or arthritis at the ankle joint.

-Simply put, ankle sprains are caused by an unnatural twisting of the ankle.
-The abnormal forces that are put on the ankle bones and the bones of the foot during a sprain often result in one or more ligaments on the outside (or, less commonly, the inside) of the ankle to be stretched or even torn.
-It is this ligament stretching and/or tearing that causes the swelling, bruising, and immense pain associated with ankle sprains.
+Simply put, ankle sprains are caused by unnatural ankle twisting.
+The abnormal forces placed on the ankle bones and the bones of the foot during a sprain often result in one or more ligaments on the outside (or, less commonly, the inside) of the ankle being stretched or torn.
+This ligament stretching and/or tearing causes the swelling, bruising, and immense pain associated with ankle sprains.

 “R.I.C.E.” – Rest, Ice, Compress, and Elevate

-If you have sprained your ankle there are a few things you can do immediately to ensure that you start off treating this right, even before going to your podiatrist and getting evaluated.
+If you have sprained your ankle, there are a few things you can do immediately to ensure that you start treating this right, even before going to your podiatrist and getting evaluated.
 Initial treatment is “R.I.C.E.” — Rest, Ice, Compress, and Elevate: